About GIDE

 • How much will the intervention cost based on what worked elsewhere?

-• When our client’s institution is at a critical stage of development and can benefit from an independent performance assessment of an on-going initiative (e.g. Mid Term Review)
+• When our client’s institution is at a critical stage of development and can benefit from an independent performance assessment of an ongoing initiative (e.g., Mid Term Review)

-• When a client needs to assess the progress of a new operational model or approach including flagship publications.
+• When a client needs to assess the progress of a new operational model or approach, including flagship publications.